 - Periodic newsletters are produced for scheme members, pensioners and preserved beneficiaries at their home address. - All new employees are given a leaflet about the LGPS. - Scheme booklets are distributed to all scheme members. - An annual meeting is held for all pension fund employers. - An annual report is produced. - Pension Services staff present to members and employers.
-We now also hold pension "surgeries" which give members the opportunity to discuss their benefits in confidence. - Scheme updates and other relevant information are forwarded to all employers. - A presentation by our staff on the benefits of the scheme is included in the Warwickshire County Council Induction programme.
+We now also hold pension "surgeries" which give members the opportunity to discuss their benefits in confidence. - Scheme updates and other relevant information are forwarded to all employers. - A presentation by our staff on the benefits of the scheme is included in the Warwickshire County Council Induction programme. - Factsheets are produced on various issues such as reducing hours and divorce/dissolution of Civil Partnership.
+These are available on our website or on request.

 - Quarterly bulletins on the investment performance of the fund are distributed to all members of the Pension Fund Investment Board and all employers. - Answering general scheme member and employer queries as they arise. - A benefit statement is issued to all current members and deferred beneficiaries. - The pensions website is available allowing employers and members to access key pensions information and to stay up to date with changes to the scheme.
-Updates will also be posted onto the Intranet, employers are advised to do the same. - A Pension Fund Annual Report is produced and published on the website.
-Hard copies are available to other interested parties if requested. - Campaigns notifying members of specific scheme benefits; for example nominated co habiting partners and death grants. - Articles about changes/updates/reminders featured in Working for Warwickshire (W4W).
+Updates will also be posted onto the Intranet, employers are advised to do the same. - This report is produced and published on the website.
+Hard copies are available to other interested parties if requested. - Campaigns notifying members of specific scheme benefits; for example nominated co habiting partners and death grants. - Articles about changes/updates/reminders featured in Working for Warwickshire (W4W) and website.